 Supplements have the potential to provide substantial clarity to the published text, not only by providing much needed annotation, but by also providing additional information and data.
 Even though the supplement will likely never be as precise or as defined as the main text, considerable improvements need to be made across the board.
 In particular, without the constraints of space, online supplemental material can afford to be clearly written, better organized, and well-documented, allowing for an expanded and useful representation of the research and its results.

 To this end, universally accepted structures and standards will substantially expand the usefulness of supplemental materials.
 For example, with an indexed, searchable, and useful supplement, authors need not jam as much into the main text of the paper – resulting in a more coherent and readable main text.
-Notably, both the published paper and its supplement can benefit from tying each section in the main text to its corresponding expanded and expounded supplement section; i.e., tethering together text with its corresponding raw data and related information through an established, logical, and linked hierarchy.
+Notably, both the published paper and its supplement can benefit from tying each section in the main text to its corresponding expanded and expounded supplement section; i.e., tethering together text with its corresponding raw data and related information through an established, logical, and linked hierarchy within a parallel structure.

 FAIR Standards